Christmas Light Business Insurance: What Coverage You Actually Need | Strandr Blog

 During peak season, a contractor's truck containing $15,000 worth of LED lights and installation equipment was stolen from a hotel parking lot.
 Commercial auto insurance with equipment coverage replaced all stolen items, allowing the contractor to continue operations without significant business interruption.

-Professional documentation through platforms like Strandr played a crucial role in this claim.
+Professional documentation played a crucial role in this claim.
 Detailed equipment inventories and purchase records expedited the claims process, getting the contractor back to work within days rather than weeks.
+Contractors who use design tools like Strandr to document their project scope and materials have a clear paper trail that insurance adjusters appreciate.

 Holiday Lighting Insurance Coverage Types Explained